 PWAs are regular web pages or a complete website that works like modern mobile apps.
 And let users get a similar experience of using native apps.
 As mentioned above, PWAs enable users to get combined benefits of both modern web browsers and mobile apps.

 PWA performs like regular apps.
 Still, there are certain differences between them:

 Users don’t need to install PWAs to use them. they can be directly accessed by users through URLs.

 To use a native or hybrid mobile app, users need to first download the app from the app stores (Apple Store or Play Store) and then install them on their devices to use.

 PWA leverages service-worker technology, which gives it the potential to work offline smoothly.
 But, users can access only limited parts.
 They can’t submit any filled form or make a booking online for any services.

 Offline accessibility is the most popular attribute of regular mobile apps.
-It lets users access everything even if internet connection is slow or disabled.
+It lets users access everything even if the internet connection is slow or disabled.

-Since progressive web apps are accessed through URLs, so they don’t use the device resources.
+Since progressive web apps are accessed through URLs, they don’t use the device resources.
 Thus these apps don’t cause any kind of device drainage issue.